 A lot of it comes down to personal preference, and usually people staying loyal to the brand they or their parents had before.
 As with any purchase, we always feel better with an established, reliable company.

-When it comes to high-end washing machines, some brands people swear by (and not just about!) are Miele, Bosch, LG and Samsung.
+When it comes to high-end washers, some brands people swear by (and not just about!) are Miele, Bosch, LG and Samsung.

-For the more budget to mid-end market there's Hotpoint, Zanussi and Whirlpool who seem to have been in the UK market for ages.
+For the more budget to mid-end market there's Hotpoint, Zanussi, and Whirlpool who have been in the UK market for ages.

-As well as the more established brands in the UK there are quite a few “up and comers” such as Neff (owned by Bosch), Beko and Hisense.
+As well as the more established UK brand, there are quite a few “up and comers” such as Neff (owned by Bosch), Beko and Hisense.

 When deciding which brand to go for, cost will certainly be an issue as is reliability.
-For the latter, be sure to read customer reviews online and try to find out about the availability of spares.
+For the latter, be sure to read customer reviews online and look for as long a warranty as possible.